Korean Declaration of Independence: Drafting and development

-Choe Nam-seon was the primary drafter of the document.
-He believed that the document had to be moderate in content and peaceful in its appeal in order to be successful in gaining sympathy from Japan and the powers meeting in Versailles.
-He believed that the world would welcome Korean independence as long as the declaration came off as Koreans simply wanting their country to be free again rather than because they were anti-Japanese.
-While he didn't actually sign the document, he was jailed for 2 years as a result of his involvement in its creation.
-Han Yong-un, a Buddhist reformer, was responsible for the creation of the Three Open Pledges located at the end of the document.
-He also offered to rework the declaration, but this offer was declined by the other leaders of the movement.
-Son Byong-hi, a Cheondogyo leader, also had heavy influence and prominent leadership over the document and the entire independence movement as well due to his finances and organized network of followers in Korea.
-It was at Son Byong-hi's house that the plan of distributing, signing, and reading the declaration was created.
+Choe Nam-seon served as the primary drafter of the document.
+He believed that the text needed to be moderate and peaceful in its appeal to secure the sympathy of both Japan and the Western powers meeting at Versailles.
+He reasoned that the international community would welcome Korean independence if it were framed as a natural desire for national freedom rather than an anti-Japanese sentiment.
+Although Choe did not sign the final document, he was imprisoned for two years for his role in its creation.

+Han Yong-un, a Buddhist reformer, authored the Three Open Pledges located at the end of the text.
+He offered to revise the entire declaration, but the other movement leaders declined his proposal.
+Son Byong-hi, a prominent Cheondogyo leader, exercised significant influence over the document and the broader movement, providing essential financial backing and using his organized network of followers throughout Korea.
+The strategic framework for signing, distributing, and reading the declaration was finalized at Son's residence.

-Religious involvement in the movement
+Religious involvement

-All of the signees of the March 1st Declaration of Independence were religious leaders.
-Under normal circumstances, the Christian and Cheondogyo religions took different approaches to the Japanese occupation of Korea.
-The idea of the Declaration was brought about by Christian religious leaders who wanted to start a non-violent protest of the Japanese occupation of Korea.
-While Cheondogyo leaders generally wanted to take a more militant approached to the Japanese occupation, they thought it was in the best interest of Korea to form an alliance with the Christian leaders.
-Together, they prioritized a non-violent approach to proclaim their liberty through the March 1st Declaration.
-Due to this alliance, the 33 signees were broken up into three religions.
-16 Christian leaders, 15 Cheondogyo leaders, and 2 Buddhist leaders signed the Declaration.
-After the signing of the Declaration, all of the signers were charged with crimes and arrested.
+All 33 signatories of the Declaration of Independence were religious leaders.
+Under ordinary circumstances, Christian and Cheondogyo organizations maintained different approaches toward the Japanese occupation.
+The initiative for the declaration was introduced by Christian leaders who wanted to launch a non-violent protest.
+Although Cheondogyo leaders generally favored a more militant approach, they concluded that a unified front was in the best interest of the nation and agreed to an alliance based on non-violent principles.
+Consequently, the 33 signatories comprised 16 Christian leaders, 15 Cheondogyo leaders, and 2 Buddhist leaders.
+Following the public presentation, all signatories were arrested and charged by colonial authorities.